theopenlane/setup-openlane/README.md

 ⚠️ **EXPERIMENTAL** - This action is experimental and subject to breaking changes.
 Use at your own risk.

-A GitHub Action to set up the Openlane client in your workflow.
+A GitHub Action to set up the Openlane client in your workflow to sync changes such as internal policies stored as markdown

 ## Usage